Nullreff/redpile-old/README.md

 Usage
 -----

 By default, Redpile will load redstone from a Minecraft map directory passed to it on the command line.
-It then reads commands for block updates from STDIN and writes the resulting commands to STDOUT.
+It then reads commands for block updates from STDIN and writes the resulting changes to STDOUT.
 For command line options, try `redpile --help`.

 Commands
 --------